getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 weight = 80
 +++

-Gutenberg comes with built-in syntax highlighting but you first need to enable it in the [configuration](./documentation/getting-started/configuration.md).
+Zola comes with built-in syntax highlighting but you first need to enable it in the [configuration](./documentation/getting-started/configuration.md).

-Once this is done, Gutenberg will automatically highlight all code blocks in your content.
+Once this is done, Zola will automatically highlight all code blocks in your content.
 A code block in Markdown looks like the following:

 ````md